 If you have any kinks or cowlicks in the hair, water can reset the hair to lay flat.

 - Flat iron (optional)

 If you have wavy or curly hair and you’re going to do this cut yourself, it's best to blow dry or flat iron your hair smooth for maximum precision.
-(Byrdie is a big fan of the Ghd Classic Styling Iron.)
+(We here at Byrdie are big fans of the Ghd Classic Styling Iron, $149).